-Already existing sources for AI (artificial intelligence)
+Already existing sources for AI (artificial intelligence) for making chatbots

 Artificial intelligence projects have been around for a long time.
 Started in 1995, Alice is one of the oldest chatbot AI programs still being maintained.
 Alice is one of a dozen or so sources you can turn to for already-existing artificial intelligence that you can either borrow from or directly plug into your AI-driven chatbot.

 Here are five sources I’d recommend you first visit to help you get started with chatbot artificial intelligence.

 The Alice bot, created in 1995, has a fantastic set of chat logs that you can borrow from or import into your own chatbot.
 As one of the oldest chatbots still being maintained and updated, the way it handles conversations from a programmatic approach is now one of the industry norms.
 AIML (artificial intelligence markup language) is a simple programming dialect for creating natural language in your chatbot.
 This very basic programming language is based on XML, which means it is easily readable and can be used by any chatbot builders, even if you are not using a platform that allows you to import AIML coded files.